alec-c4/alec-c4.com/src/content/blog/2022-12-25-jupyter-ruby.md

 featured: true
 tags:
   - ruby
-description: Running ruby on jupyter notebooks
+description: How to run ruby code in jupyter notebooks
 ---

 Missed me?
 Don’t worry - I’m back, and I’d like to share an awesome thing I’ve found today.